MesecevaKci/deepRL_banana_navigation/README.md

 - and the pre-built Unity Banana environment.

-The Python environment can be set up following the [Udacity instructions](https://github.com/udacity/deep-reinforcement-learning).
+The Python environment can be set up following the [Udacity instructions](https://github.com/udacity/deep-reinforcement-learning). in the Dependencies section.
 Depending on the operating system, the pre-built Unity environment can be downloaded from:

 - Linux: click [here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux.zip)
 - Mac OSX: click [here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana.app.zip)